FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 Body: To Box Day-time Production Manager,

 At <date time> occured a suspected phishing indident.
-Suspected phishing victim <interacted, leaked sensitive information> with potential attacker.
+Suspected phishing victim <may have been compromised, leaked sensitive information> with potential attacker.
 We are currently in cooperation with third-party security provider (MSSP).

 No operational changes currently required.